cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ### Feed-Forward Neural Networks (ANNs)

-Multi-layer perceptron treating each transaction’s features as input neurons.
+ANNs are multi-layer perceptron treating each transaction’s features as input neurons.
 These can model non-linear combinations of features beyond what logistic regression can capture.
-In practice, simple feed-forward networks have been used as a baseline deep model for fraud (e.g., a 3-layer network on credit card data)
+In practice, simple feed-forward networks have been used as a baseline deep model for fraud (e.g., a 3-layer network on credit card data).
 They often perform similarly to tree ensembles if ample data is available but are harder to interpret.
-They also don’t inherently handle sequence/time information beyond what features provide.
+They also don’t inherently handle sequential or time-based information beyond what the input features provide.

 ### Convolutional Neural Networks (CNNs)

-While CNNs are famous for image tasks, they have been applied to fraud by treating transaction data as temporal or spatial sequences.
+[CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) are most famous for image-related tasks.
+However, they have also being been applied to fraud by treating transaction data as temporal or spatial sequences.
 For example, a CNN can slide over a sequence of past transactions for a user to detect local patterns or use 1D convolution on time-series of transaction amounts.

 CNNs excel at automatic feature extraction of localized patterns.
 Some research reformats transaction histories into a 2D “image” (e.g., time vs. feature dimension) so that CNNs can detect anomalous shapes.

-CNNs for detecting fraud have seen limited but growing use; one study reported ~99% detection accuracy with a CNN on a credit card dataset[^19] (though such high accuracy is likely due to the highly imbalanced nature of the dataset and using AUC or F1 is more meaningful).
+CNNs for detecting fraud have seen limited but growing use.
+One study reported ~99% detection accuracy with a CNN on a credit card dataset.[^19] However, such high accuracy is likely due to the highly imbalanced nature of the dataset (using AUC or F1 is more meaningful).

 ### Recurrent Neural Networks (RNNs)

-RNNs, including LSTM and GRU networks, are well-suited for sequential transactional data.
+[RNNs](https://en.wikipedia.org/wiki/Recurrent_neural_network), including [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) and [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) networks, are well-suited for sequential transactional data.
 They maintain a memory of past events, making them ideal for modeling an account’s behavior over time.

 For example, an LSTM can consume a customer’s sequence of transactions (with timestamps) and detect if the latest transaction is anomalous given the recent pattern.
 This temporal modeling is very powerful for fraud because many fraud patterns only make sense in context (e.g., a sudden spending spike, or a purchase in a new country right after another far-away purchase).

 Research has shown LSTM-based models can effectively distinguish fraudulent vs. legitimate sequences.
 In one case, an LSTM achieved significantly higher recall than static models by catching subtle temporal shifts in user behavior.[^13]
 RNNs do require sequential data, so for one-off transactions without history they are less applicable (unless modeling at the merchant or account aggregate level).